mx-strk/InformationBottleneckDecodingLDPC/README.md

 ###### Information bottleneck decoding
 To run BER simulations just use `BER_simulation_OpenCL_enc.py` in the respective folders.
 The ending "enc" indicates, that the transmission chain uses the appropriate LDPC encoder, not the all-zeros codeword is transmitted.

+**Note:** Make sure that you have an IB decoder generated before running a simulation.

 A detailed documentation of all provided functions and a more complete test suite will be available soon.